adrienconrath/conf/README.md

 * Switch indent style with :IndentStyle (indentation.vim)
 * -- to disable highlighting after a search
 * <space>-<up>/<down>/<left>/<right> to move between windows

-TODO
-* Change colorscheme if on raspberry pi